pitt-cic/diving-analytics-platform/README.md

 npx cdk deploy --all --context teamNumber=<your_team_number_here>
 ```

-**Method 3: Manual Configuration via AWS Console**
-1. Go to AWS Lambda Console
-2. Find the `ImportCompetitionDataFunction`
-3. Navigate to Configuration → Environment variables
-4. Add/modify `TEAM_NUMBER` with your team's number
-5. Save the changes

-**Method 4: Update CDK Code**
-1. Edit `lib/diving-analytics-backend-stack.ts`
-2. Change the value in: `TEAM_NUMBER: this.node.tryGetContext('teamNumber') || 'YOUR_TEAM_NUMBER'`
-3. Redeploy: `npx cdk deploy DivingAnalyticsBackendStack`

 #### Validation

 The system validates that the team number is numeric and will log which team number is being used during execution.
 Check CloudWatch logs for confirmation:

 ```
-Starting diving data extraction for team number: 1234
+Starting diving data extraction for team number: <your_team_number>
 ```

 ### Other Environment Variables